Categories

 any of the tables the good people at Zen Studios have made for Pinball FX, video game or otherwise, the game is (obviously) a pinball simulator which allows people to play a bunch of different pinball tables like they just walked into a super cool bar.
 Or the Pacific Pinball Museum in Alameda, California.

 Like real pinball tables, the ones made for Pinball FX have realistic physics and sound effects.
-The ball really does move around the time like it would if the table was real, which sounding like a big ball bearing rolling on wood.
+The ball really does move around the table like it would if the machine was real, while sounding like a big ball bearing rolling on wood.

 But this is where the realism ends.
 While the physics of a Pinball FX table may be realistic, the mechanics of these tables are often not (save for all the recreations of classic Williams pinball tables that Zen Studios have released).
 They feature animatronic-looking characters, elaborate secret areas, and other mechanics that would either be mechanically or financially impossible.